-- Actual system size in both DC and AC (if different than the size submitted in Part I, please resupply the array information) - Final 15 year REC production estimate - Modules: make, model & manufacturer of modules - Inverter: size, make, model, manufacturer, efficiency - Does this project have a battery backup? - Meter: make, model, manufacturer.
-Does the meter meet the ANSI C.12 standard if required by the applicable registry? - Installer name and contact information - Total project cost
+- Actual system size in both DC and AC (if different than the size submitted in Part I, please resupply the array information) - Final 15-year REC production estimate - Modules: manufacturer / make, model - Inverter: size, manufacturer / make, model, - Number of tracking axes (fixed tilt, 1-axis tracking, 1-axis backtracking, or 2-axis tracking) must be the same as submitted in Part I. - Does this project have a battery backup? - Meter: manufacturer / make, model.
+Does the meter meet the ANSI C.12 standard if required by the applicable registry? - Number of graduates of job training programs who worked on the project (optional question) - Provide description of any other changes made to the project between initial application and the completion of the project - Interconnection Approval Date and Online Date - Registry in which the system is registered (PJM-GATS or M-RETS)